Truck Surf Hotel

 The Truck Surf Hotel is a two-story, five-room bed-and-breakfast hotel built onto a Mercedes Actros truck chassis, which serves the surfing community by following the waves from beach to beach along the coasts of Portugal and Morocco in a weekly cycle.
 The hotel is a building-sized, multi-tenant equivalent of a recreational vehicle or campervan.

 History

 As surfers, Daniela Carneiro and Eduardo Ribeiro traveled between surf spots, living in a camper in 2015–2016.
 In 2016, they conceived of the Truck Surf Hotel as a way to make that life more accessible to others.
 They purchased the underlying truck in the Netherlands in September 2016, shipped it to Portugal, and began construction of the hotel in December 2016.
 The hotel was completed in July, 2017, and first saw service at the Motor Beach Festival in Playa de La Espasa, Spain in the same month.

 The truck

-The underlying truck is a Mercedes New Actros 1832, two-axle, two-wheel-drive, truck with an 18 MT gross vehicle weight, and a 235 PS diesel engine, which meets EURO V emissions standards.
+The underlying truck is a Mercedes Actros 1832, two-axle, two-wheel-drive, truck with an 18 MT gross vehicle weight, and a 235 kW diesel engine, which meets EURO III emissions standards.